mithunpaul08/paper_writing_tips/README.md

 - After working on a paper for a day, put it aside and look at it 2 days later.
 - Usually students err at the side of caution, i.e wayyyy too much information.
 Don't.
 - Tuning: Less tuning means you have more confidence in your model.
 Try to tune the learning rate to the maximum.
 Even optimizers are optional.
+- Technical writing is not literature.
+People are coming to your paper not to find your literary skills, but to find what you have come up with new and

 ### 6. Advice from other people